Kid, Teen, and Family Programs

 PRACTICE San Francisco is here to find out.

 Our full kid/family schedule is on pause for the summer and will resume in the fall!

 with Alexandra Rossi

-These are two innovative four-week courses designed to assist parents, caregivers, kids, and teenagers in learning how to use their own internal resources to respond more skillfully to stress and promoting healthy living skills.
+This course is designed to assist parents, caregivers, kids, and children in learning how to use their own internal resources to respond more skillfully to stress and promoting healthy living skills.

 - Age appropriate guided instruction in mindfulness meditation practices